RanolP/node-esm-linaria-repro/README.md

 ### rollup

-In this project, the rollup configuration file uses ESM.
+In this project, the rollup configuration file uses ESM (like Vite).
 I want to use `@linaria/rollup` here.
 I just import default `linaria` function... and it is not a function.